adhie1337/linq-tutorial/README.md

   dotnet sln LinqTutorial.sln add LinqTutorial.Tests/
 ```

+### excercise-linq-basics-002
+In this excercise, you will need to make an enumerable of 3 zeroes.
+Google `Enumerable.Repeat` for hints.

 Check your solution with running the following command (after making sure its safe of course).
 It will also print what to do for the next excercise:
 ```
 chmod 755 check.sh && ./check.sh